TarikEren/blender-synthetic-data-generation/README.md

             model_name.obj
             ...
 ```
+   - The models should have their up axis set as Z and front axis X.
    - The program currently supports classes:
       - tank
       - aircraft
       - helicopter
+      - armored_vehicle

-      other vehicle models might result in unknown behaivour
+      other vehicle models might result in unknown behaivour.

 - **/textures**: Directory containing .blend textures
 - **/images**: Directory containing the output images